Food choice of older adults: Physical health

-There is currently limited evidence to form a strong conclusion to recommend the use of any form of carbohydrate in preventing or reducing cognitive decline in older adults with normal cognition or mild cognitive impairment.
-So, more evidence is needed to evaluate memory improvement and find nutritional issues due to carbohydrates.
+There is not enough evidence to confidently recommend the use of any form of carbohydrate in preventing or reducing cognitive decline in older adults with normal cognition or mild cognitive impairment.
+More evidence is needed to evaluate memory improvement and find nutritional issues due to carbohydrates.

 Mental health

 The impact of certain diseases can also impact the quality of the food in the elderly population, especially those that are in care facilities.
 Certain risk factors include conditions that impair cognitive function, such as dementia.
 When a person falls victim to a condition that limits mental capacity, mortality risk can rise if due care is not implemented.

 As a result of certain mental health conditions and/or diseases—like Alzheimer's disease—a person's food preferences might become affected.
 With certain diseases, individuals can develop specific preferences or distaste for various types of food that were not present before onset.
 For example, people with Alzheimer's disease may experience many big and small changes as a result of their symptoms.
-One change identified by Suszynski in "How Dementia Tampers With Taste Buds" is within the taste buds of a patient with dementia, which contain the receptors for taste.
+One change identified by Suszynski in "How Dementia Tampers with Taste Buds" is within the taste buds of a patient with dementia, which contain the receptors for taste.
 Since the experience of flavor is significantly altered, people with dementia can often change their eating habits and take on entirely new food preferences.
 In this study, the researchers found that these dementia patients had trouble identifying flavors and appeared to have lost the ability to remember tastes, therefore leading to a theory that dementia caused the patients to lose their knowledge of flavors.

 Psychological conditions can also affect elderly eating habits.
 For instance, the length of widowhood may affect nutrition.
 Depression in elderly people is also associated with a risk of malnutrition.

-Lifestyle Choices
+Lifestyle choices

 Elderly people, like all people, have different lifestyle choices involved in their eating habits.
 Dietary choices are often a result of personal beliefs and preferences.

-A survey based on self-reporting found that many rural community-dwelling elderly Iowans adopted eating habits that provided inadequate levels of some key nutrients and most did not take supplements to correct the deficiencies.
+A survey based on self-reporting found that many rural elderly Iowans adopted eating habits that provided inadequate levels of some key nutrients, and most did not take supplements to correct the deficiencies.
 In contrast, a restaurant study found that the impact of a lifestyle of health and sustainability on healthy food choices is much stronger for senior diners than for non-senior diners.

-Other research has found that adults, regardless of age, will tend to increase fruit and vegetable consumption following a diagnosis of breast, prostate or colorectal cancer.
+Other research has found that adults, regardless of age, will tend to increase fruit and vegetable consumption following a diagnosis of breast, prostate, or colorectal cancer.